DORCTECH/DATA-ANALYST/README.md

 It explore trends,profit margins

 ## What i learned
--How to clean messy excel data using formulas
+-How to clean messy  data using formulas
 -How to sumarize KPIs using pivot tables
 -How to visualize insight in excel